ivangabriele/publish-latest-release/README.md

 # publish-latest-release

-> This action publishes the last drafted release for the current repository (if there is one).
+> This action publishes the latest drafted release available.

 ⚠️ **This action won't fail if there is none.**